This spot has been added by

 With its calm and protected turquoise waters, only a few minutes from the road for Honolulu, Hanauma Bay is the main snorkeling destination on the island of Oahu.
 Despite some drawbacks –among which are entrance fees and large visitor numbers– the lagoon, nestling in an ancient volcano crater, is ideal for beginners, who can observe diverse underwater life in good safety conditions.

 Hanauma Bay is about 12 miles (20km) east of Waikiki.
 Take the Freeway H1 east, which later becomes the Kalanianaole Highway.
 The site is very well signposted from the main road.
 Try to arrive early, as parking places are limited ($1 per vehicle) and are very soon taken.

 You can enter the water anywhere along the beach, but you should avoid the area across from the channel if you are a beginner, as the current can be quite strong.

 The spot offers a number of areas to explore.
-While beginners will want to stay in the natural pools between the beach and the reef (↕3-7ft/1-2m), experienced snorkelers will prefer (if the sea conditions permit) to swim to the channel and explore the areas beyond the reef, where the waters are deeper (↕+20ft/+6m) and the seabed is of a better quality.
-This is where you have the best chance of seeing green sea turtles, but they are less easy to observe here than in a number of other spots in the archipelago.
+While beginners will want to stay in the natural pools between the beach and the reef (↕3-7ft/1-2m), experienced snorkelers will prefer (if the sea conditions allow) to swim to the channel and explore the areas beyond the reef, where the waters are deeper (↕+20ft/+6m) and the seabed is healthier.

 In winter and when the sea is rough, the currents and waves can be strong in the channel (well indicated by buoys).
 Visibility, in fact, is not always ideal.
 Lifeguards supervise the spot during the site’s opening hours, and they will quickly issue a reminder over their megaphones if you fail to respect the safety rules.